Netflix/falcor/documentation/router.md

 #### Route Handler Concurrency

-In addition to returning either JSON Graph envelopes or path values synchronously, Router handlers can also return their data asynchronously by delivering their output data in either of the following containers:
+In addition to returning either JSON Graph envelopes or PathValues synchronously, Router handlers can also return their data asynchronously by delivering their output data in either of the following containers:

 * Promise
 * Observable